Working with HyperLogLog in Zeppelin

 example.createOrReplaceTempView("example")

 context.
-Each row contains a HLL binary object representing the set of uid
+Each row contains a HLL binary object representing the set of uids.

 >>> example.show()